-PHIMIN Minimal azimuth [deg] (default 0) (not for PSI-BFIELD-MIRRORED)
+PHIMIN Minimal azimuth [deg] (default 0°) (not for PSI-BFIELD-MIRRORED)

-PHIMAX Maximal azimuth [deg] (default 360) (not for PSI-BFIELD-MIRRORED)
+PHIMAX Maximal azimuth [deg] (default 360°) (not for PSI-BFIELD-MIRRORED)

-BMAX Maximal B field of the trim coils [T] (for PSI-BFIELD) or maximal phase shift (for PSI-PHASE)
+BMAX Maximal B field of the trim coils [T]

 COEFNUM Coefficients of the numerator for the radial direction, first coefficient is zeroth order.
 If COEFNUMPHI is not specified, the numerator is 1 (not for PSI-BFIELD-MIRRORED).